 - Don’t forget to accessorize your bridesmaids and maid of honour with pieces that complement their dresses and personality.

 - Do choose accessories that suit your personal style.

 - Do choose subtle looks and colours that aren’t too loud and distracting.

 - Do consider getting recommendations from passionate experts at a bridal boutique.

 When shopping for wedding accessories, take some time to stop by local bridal boutiques for expert advice and recommendations.
-Our bridal consultants are passionate about making your dreams come true on your big day and will have the right accessory tips for you and your dress.
+Our bridal stylists are passionate about making your dreams come true on your big day and will have the right accessory tips for you and your dress.